County to spend $3.95 million in COVID-19 relief funds on local projects - Salisbury Post

 More specific funded items are as follows:

-• General Construction for county departments: $800,000
+• General construction for county departments: $800,000

 • General construction for courthouse facilities: $200,000